qLDPCOrg/qLDPC/README.md

 # qLDPC

-This package contains tools for constructing and analyzing [quantum low density parity check (qLDPC) codes](https://errorcorrectionzoo.org/c/qldpc).
-At least, that was the original motivation for this package.
-In practice, the tools here can work just as well for more general error-correcting stabilizer and subsystem codes.
+This library contains tools for constructing and analyzing [quantum low density parity check (qLDPC) codes](https://errorcorrectionzoo.org/c/qldpc).
+At least, that was the original motivation for this library.
+In practice, the tools here can work just as well for error-correcting stabilizer and subsystem codes more broadly.

+In a nutshell, `qLDPC` provides supports a variety of built-in codes and custom codes constructed from parity check matrices that represent stabilizer or gauge group generators.
+Once a code is constructed, `qLDPC` automates various tasks of common interest, and integrates with external tools (including [`QDistRnd`](https://docs.gap-system.org/pkg/qdistrnd/doc/chap1_mj.html), [`ldpc`](https://github.com/quantumgizmos/ldpc), [`stim`](https://github.com/quantumlib/Stim), and [`sinter`](https://pypi.org/project/sinter), among others) for analyzing error-correcting codes.
+Automated tasks include:
+- constructing a canonical basis logical Pauli operators,
+- computing (or upper-bounding) code distance,
+- computing logical error rates in a code-capacity model,
+- constructing various circuits of interest, such as a quantum memory experiment for obtaining circuit-level logical error rates,
+- defining custom Pauli noise models,
+- plugging a decoder of choice into your workflow.
+Where possible, this library strives to support qudit codes over arbitrary finite (Galois) fields, although circuit-related utilities are (at least currently) limited to qubit codes.
+See the [`examples`](https://github.com/qLDPCOrg/qLDPC/tree/main/examples) directory for some demonstrations and use-cases.

 ## 📦 Installation

-This package requires Python>=3.10, and can be installed from the Python Package Index (PyPI) with
+This library requires Python>=3.10, and can be installed from the Python Package Index (PyPI) with
 ```
 pip install qldpc
 ```